HasiniSandunika/Krish_LP_Training/PetCare-MS/README.md

 ## Folder 2: petcare-service

-Back-end NestJS implementation of the PetCare MS including back-end error handling, back-end validations, and etc. Runs on http://localhost:3000/.
+Back-end NestJS implementation of the PetCare MS including back-end error handling, back-end validations, and etc. with MongoDB.
+Runs on http://localhost:3000/.